meIIow/palamander-zoo/README.md

 In a vacuum I may have stuck with a Node/Typescript backend for potential code-reuse, but for this project I wanted to exercise my Python chops with microservice architecture, so I went with FastAPI (over some reasonable alternatives).

 ### Can I contribute?
 Feel free to clone this and host your own repo!
-I'm open to discussing potential new features/fixes and merging in commits - but I largely see this as an individual project.
+I'm open to discussing potential new features/fixes and merging in commits - but I largely see this as an individual/portfolio project.